BenjaminCooper-WAF/BenjaminCooper-WAF/README.md

 I’m passionate about tech, problem-solving, and turning “why is this broken?” into “look at that, it works.”

 ## Right now, I’m focused on:
-☁️ Cloud and infrastructure,
+1, Cloud and infrastructure
-🔐 Security and resilience,
+2, Security and resilience
-🛠️ Building hands-on IT projects,
+3, Building hands-on IT projects,
-📚 Learning by doing,
+4, Learning by doing,
-🎯 Levelling up one project at a time
+5, Levelling up one project at a time

 I like practical work, real-world troubleshooting and projects that make me think.